walkero-gr/phpunit4docker/README.md

 ## Usage
 ### Available tags

-All images are build for **AMD64** and **ARM64**, so the can be used in any Intel/AMD CPU based computers, in Mac M1 and other ARM CPU based computers.
+All images are built for **AMD64** and **ARM64** platforms, so they can be used in any Intel/AMD CPU based computers, in Mac M1 and other ARM CPU based computers.

 All the images have **xDebug v3.1.2** installed.